 \section{Limitations \& Future Work}

-We have benchmarked VGDP mainly on tasks from RLBench and Libero-objects, deploying only on Franka Arm with Franka Gripper, using RoboVerse as the benchmarking platform.
-The performance of VGDP on higher-dimensional robot state space (e.g. Dexterous hands), on wider range of benchmarks (e.g. MetaWorld~\cite{yu2021metaworldbenchmarkevaluationmultitask}) and on decision backbones beyond diffusion policy (e.g. Action Chunking~\cite{zhao2023learningfinegrainedbimanualmanipulation}) is yet to be discovered.
-In future work, we will systematically explore the performance boundaries of VGDP by evaluating it across more diverse robotic platforms, task families, and control paradigms.
+We have benchmarked DIPOLE mainly on tasks from LIBERO, RLBench, and ManiSkill, deploying only on a Franka Arm with Franka Gripper, using RoboVerse as the benchmarking platform.
+The performance of DIPOLE on higher-dimensional robot state space, e.g., Dexterous hands, on wider range of benchmarks, e.g. MetaWorld~\cite{yu2021metaworldbenchmarkevaluationmultitask} and on decision backbones beyond diffusion policy, e.g. Action Chunking~\cite{zhao2023learningfinegrainedbimanualmanipulation} is yet to be discovered.
+In future work, we will systematically explore the performance boundaries of DIPOLE by evaluating it across more diverse robotic platforms, task families, and control paradigms.